This topic introduces the terms that are used in Key Management Service (KMS).

 to support cryptographic operations in which symmetric encryption algorithms are used.

-The encryption context helps improve the integrity and authenticity of data that needs
+The encryption context helps improve the integrity and authenticity of data that you

 For more information about encryption contexts, see EncryptionContext.